cognitedata/neat/docs/terminology/dmsrules.md

 * `isList=true` - The connection is implemented as `multi_edge_connection` with direction `outwards`.
 * `isList=false` - The connection is implemented as `single_edge_connection` with direction `outwards`.

-If `relation=reverse` the implementations depends on the relation of the other property.
+If `relation=reverse` the implementation depends on the relation of the other property.

 If `otherProperty.connection=direct`, then: